Walt Whitman Shops: Walt Whitman Shops

 In February 2012, Simon received approval for another expansion project that would add 72,000 ft2 to the upper and lower levels of the mall and 30 new storefronts.
 Indoor renovations were completed in summer 2013 and the Walt Whitman Shops, as it was now called, was unveiled in November.
 The walls featuring quotes from "Leaves of Grass" were removed and replaced by a bronze statue of Walt Whitman at the Mall's new main entrance.

 In August 2013, an Urban Outfitters opened.
 On February 22, 2014, a carbon monoxide leak at Legal Seafoods killed one person and sickened 28 others.
 All three restaurants in the complex (Legal Sea Foods, The Cheesecake Factory, and Panera Bread) were evacuated.
 The leak was blamed on a faulty water heater pipe.
 The restaurant permanently closed at the end of the year.
 On March 2, 2016, 10 people were hospitalized after Panera Bread suffered another carbon monoxide leak that originated from the construction site where Legal Seafoods used to be.

 On March 19, 2020, the Walt Whitman Shops closed due to the ongoing COVID-19 pandemic and didn't reopen until July 10.
-On August 27, 2020, it was announced that Lord & Taylor would shutter its traditional brick-and-mortar format as a direct result of the COVID-19 pandemic.
-The previous Lord & Taylor outpost is in the approval stages to become reconstructed for a vibrant modern office use concept.
+On August 27, 2020, it was announced that the Lord & Taylor would chain would close, as a direct result of the COVID-19 pandemic.
+In 2023, plans were announced to convert the Lord & Taylor anchor store to medical offices.

 In 2025, a Garage store and a Mavi Jeans will open at the mall.

+On March 6, 2026, Saks Global announced the closure of 12 Saks Fifth Avenue and 3 Neiman Marcus locations nationwide, including the Saks store at Walt Whitman Shops.